4 min read

-The trade war between the United States and China has been a topic of contention throughout 2018.
+The trade war between the United States and China has been a topic of contention throughout 2018 and 2019.
 Proposed tariffs have touched almost every industry, shaking up consensus and sparking new conversations on the future of international trade relations.

 On Wall Street, conversations ebb and flow with each passing policy update.
-But AlphaSense trends revealed a more in-depth look at how conversations unfold across different industries, painting a more complete picture of how often different sectors discussed the trade war, and when.
+But AlphaSense trends revealed a more in-depth look at how conversations unfold across different industries, painting a complete picture of how often other sectors discussed the trade war and when.

-A thematic search in AlphaSense of the keyword “trade war” across all industries, over the last 12 months, pinpoints exactly when the phrase “trade war” started to be used more heavily across the board.
+A thematic search in AlphaSense of the keyword trade war across all industries over the last two years pinpointed precisely when the phrase trade war started to be used more heavily across the board.
 The first initial “spike” kicking off the trend appears the last week of February into early March 2018.
-Adjusting the Timeframe to focus on that particular week (Feb 27 – March 5), and further sorting by Relevance Score pinpoints the trigger – Trump’s initial steel and aluminum tariff announcement, which hit headlines on March 1, and spilled over into research and analysis for weeks to come.
+Adjusting the Timeframe to focus on that particular week (February 27 – March 5) and further sorting by Relevance Score pinpoints the trigger – Trump’s initial steel and aluminum tariff announcement, which hit the headlines on March 1, 2018, and spilled over into research and analysis for weeks to come.

 The same method can identify when and how different industries discussed the trade war as new political events unfolded.
-Let’s look at the automobile industry, for example:
+Let’s look at the automotive industry, for example:

-Instances of “trade war” surged during the summer months, when an additional 25% tariff on roughly $50 billion in Chinese exports was announced, and the first roll-out (tariffs on roughly $34 billion in goods), took effect.
+Instances of “trade war” surged during Summer 2018, when an additional 25 percent tariff on roughly $50 billion in Chinese exports was announced.
+The first roll-out (tariffs on approximately $34 billion in goods) took effect.
 This resulted in retaliatory measures from China, which imposed additional tariffs of their own – notably, on automobiles.

-For some contrast, let’s look at mentions of “trade war” in the tech and telecommunications industries:
+For some contrast, let’s look at mentions of a trade war in the tech and telecommunications industries:

-Looking at the trends, it seems that the trade war has always been somewhat on tech and telecoms’ radar.
-But major activity doesn’t occur until Fall ’18, when concerns over exports and supply chain efficiency fell into the spotlight.
+Looking at the trends, the trade war has always been somewhat on tech and telecoms’ radar as the trade war started to unfold.
+But significant activity didn’t occur until Fall ’18, when concerns over exports and supply chain efficiency fell into the spotlight.